Cooper-Standard Holdings Inc.

 Cash vs Debt

 On the balance sheet, CPS has $118.5M in cash with $1.24B in obligations.
 The ability to service this debt comfortably depends on continued operational cash generation.
-Free cash flow comes in at $14.4M, providing flexibility for reinvestment, buybacks, or dividends.
-Consistent free cash flow generation is often considered a sign of operational health.
+The company generates $14.4M in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
 ROA of 3.7% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $2.53B (2022) to $2.74B (2025).